Home / Resume / Marketing / Digital Marketing

 2. Professional summary

 Lead with your experience level, primary channels, and a standout performance metric.
-Avoid generic marketing speak and focus on numbers.
+Avoid generic marketing speak and focus on ROAS, CPA, and revenue.

 Weak: "Digital marketer with experience running social media and Google Ads campaigns.
 Passionate about growing brands online."

-Strong: "Performance-driven digital marketer with 4 years of experience managing $150K+ monthly ad budgets across Google and Meta.
-Delivered a 5.2x ROAS on paid search campaigns while reducing CPA by 28% through continuous A/B testing."
+Strong: "Performance-driven digital marketing specialist with 4 years of experience managing $150K+ monthly ad budgets across Google Ads and Meta Ads Manager.
+Delivered a 5.2x ROAS on paid search while reducing CPA by 28 percent through continuous A/B testing tracked in GA4."

 3. Key metrics or achievements

 Create a metrics snapshot near the top.
-Include total ad spend managed, best ROAS achieved, conversion improvements, or revenue attributed to your campaigns.
+Include total ad spend managed, best ROAS achieved, CPA reductions, conversion rate lifts, or revenue attributed to your campaigns through UTM tracking.

 4. Skills